Smfun12/BusTravels/README.md

 # BusTravels
-This Program helps riders to add their trips, passengers and get income from them
+This Program helps riders to add their trips, passengers and calculate income from trips